starknet-io/starknet.js/www/docs/guides/outsideExecution.md

 ```

 :::note
 In the same `OutsideTransaction` object, you can include several transactions.
-So, with only one signature of the signer Account, you can generates an `OutsideTransaction` object that perform many things:
+So, with only one signature of the signer Account, you can generate an `OutsideTransaction` object that performs many things:

 ```typescript
 const callOptions: OutsideExecutionOptions = {